Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 9 Juli 2025 10.57.50 UTC
+- WIB: Rabu, 9 Juli 2025 11.42.21 UTC
-- WITA: Rabu, 9 Juli 2025 11.57.50 UTC
+- WITA: Rabu, 9 Juli 2025 12.42.21 UTC
-- WIT: Rabu, 9 Juli 2025 12.57.50 UTC
+- WIT: Rabu, 9 Juli 2025 13.42.21 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

 Kategori: technology